ITHwang/unix/3-bash-shell.md

 - Environment variable can be used in a subshell as well as the shell by which the subshell inherited.
 - set: print shell variables and environment variables.
 - env: print only environment variables.
-- export: change a shell variable to a env variable.
+- export: change the shell variable to a env variable.
 - unset: release assigned variable.

 ## 4. Handling Bash Command